-Use of High Density Polyethylene (HDPE) as the top layer of brine (production), and flow back water evaporation pond facilities.
+Use of black High Density Polyethylene (HDPE) as the top layer of brine (production) and flow back water evaporation pond facilities and the affects on evaporation rate.
 Case study.

 PURPOSE:

 - Dispose of production water and flow back water generated from oil and gas development. - Several million barrels of production water and flow water is generated each year in the mountain states. - Other types of evaporation and disposal facilities exist.